aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 Try ScanCode Toolkit
 --------------------

-This section is about using the Scancode-Toolkit, i.e. Performing a scan on a codebase/files to determine their license, copyrights and other information, according to your requirements.
+This section is about using the ScanCode Toolkit, i.e. Performing a scan on a codebase/files to determine their license, copyrights and other information, according to your requirements.

 #.
 The :ref:`newcomer_scan_codebase` section helps you with configuring your virtual environment,